dandi/handbook/docs/13_upload.md

        uploading NWB
        files and which are deemed critical.
 We recommend regularly running the inspector early in the process to generate the best NWB files possible.
 Note that some auto-detected violations, such as `check_data_orientation`, may be safely ignored in the event that the data is confirmed to be in the correct form.
 See [the NWBInspector CLI documentation](https://nwbinspector.readthedocs.io/en/dev/user_guide/using_the_command_line_interface.html) for more information.
-1. Once your files are confirmed to adhere to the Best Practices, perform an official validation of the NWB files by running: `dandi validate --ignore DANDI.NO_DANDISET_FOUND <source_folder>`.
+1. **Validate NWB files.** Once your files are confirmed to adhere to the Best Practices, perform an official validation of the NWB files by running: `dandi validate --ignore DANDI.NO_DANDISET_FOUND <source_folder>`.
    **If you are having trouble with validation, make sure the conversions were run with the most recent version of `dandi`, `PyNWB` and `MatNWB`.**
-1. Upload the data to DANDI.
-This can either be done through the NWB GUIDE, or programmatically:
+1. **Upload the data to DANDI.** This can either be done through the NWB GUIDE, or programmatically:

         dandi download https://dandiarchive.org/dandiset/<dataset_id>/draft
         cd <dataset_id>